reflectivity/reflectivity.github.io/workshops/workshop_2022/index.md

 - David Hoogerheide: Autonomous neutron reflectometry (real-time entropy hacking using machine learning)

+Abstract: For an arbitrary neutron reflectometry (NR) experiment, information regarding physical measurables of interest is not uniformly distributed in momentum transfer (Q) space.
+Thus, some regions of Q space are more advantageous for measurement than others, providing an opportunity for optimization of data collection rates.
+The optimal conditions, however, are not in general known before the data are collected and analyzed.
+Here, I demonstrate an active learning algorithm for driving autonomous neutron reflectometry experiments.
+Within the context of a user-supplied model, the algorithm uses the data that have already been collected to predict the measurement condition that will maximize the information gain rate for the parameters of interest.
+Data are collected at the optimal measurement condition, and the process repeats until the experiment is terminated or the model parameters are sufficiently constrained.
+Application of this technique to model systems shows that autonomous data collection rates exceed those of conventional, step-by-step data collection schemes by several times.

 - Dieter Lott: Advantages of 1D detectors for the recording of (x-ray) reflectivity curves on laboratory instruments.